 Getting enough folic acid can help prevent neural tube defects, such as

 .
-Taking this vitamin may also help prevent other birth defects like
+It may also help prevent other birth defects like

 and congenital heart disease.

-You can meet this requirement by eating a variety of foods rich in folic acid.
-For extra insurance, you may also want to take a folic acid supplement before you become pregnant and through your first trimester.
-(If you are taking a prenatal vitamin that contains folate, you do not need a separate folic acid supplement.)
+You can meet this requirement by eating a variety of foods that are rich in folic acid.
+For extra insurance, you may also want to take a folic acid supplement

 Foods rich in folic acid include: